-- There is no need to categorise audits according to the focus of the audit (e.g. safety audit, compliance audit etc.)

-- Audit- and Inspection Procedures: - Audit- and Inspection procedures shall contain the following essential steps: - Planning; - 2.
+- There is no need to categorise audits according to the focus of the audit (e.g. safety audit, compliance audit etc.) - Audit- and Inspection Procedures: - Audit- and Inspection procedures shall contain the following essential steps: - 1.
+Planning; - 2.
 Preparation; - 3.
 Execution; - 4.
 Reporting; - 5.
-Initiation of action: - 6.
+Initiation of action; - 6.
 Monitoring of implementation of measures; and - 7.
 Monitoring of effectiveness. - In accordance with the compliance monitoring, the scope and area of audit and inspection shall be defined. - The procedure should include, that follow-up events are scheduled, when necessary, to verify that corrective actions were carried out and that they were effective. - To ensure flexibility for recording audits/inspections performed and for scheduling additional events, the plan should be maintained as a separate document or file. - The Inspections procedure should consider ad-hoc inspections. - Audit Schedule and Plan: - The audit scopes are to be defined in the "Audit Plan".
-Whatever the plan is named and designed, the basics of an Audit Plan are: - Listing of all audit scopes, as required by the compliance monitoring; - Reference to checklists, records and means used for the audit; - Date of the audit and scheduled duration; - Auditor by name. - The schedule of audits should be flexible and allow unscheduled audits when trends are identified. - To ensure that all aspects of the organisation are reviewed periodically, it is strongly recommended to specify an interval between audits, covering the same scope and focus.
+Whatever the plan is named and designed, the basics of an Audit Plan are: - o Listing of all audit scopes, as required by the compliance monitoring; - Reference to checklists, records and means used for the audit; - Date of the audit and scheduled duration; - o Auditor by name. - The schedule of audits should be flexible and allow unscheduled audits when trends are identified. - To ensure that all aspects of the organisation are reviewed periodically, it is strongly recommended to specify an interval between audits, covering the same scope and focus.
 Ideally, all aspects should be reviewed within a period of 12 consecutive months.
 The organisation may increase the frequency up to 24 months (refer to chapter 7.1).
-However, it is unlikely, that an interval between audits greater than 24 months is effective.
+However, it is unlikely, that an interval between audits greater than 24 months is effective. - Inspection Plan: - Areas to be inspected should be defined in an "Inspection Plan" and include a schedule of inspections to be carried out in a year.
+Whatever the plan is named and designed, the major elements of an Inspection Plan are: - Listing of all subject area, as required by the compliance monitoring; - Topic to be inspected; - Period/frequency; - Checklists, records and means used to inspect the concerned topic; - Responsible function for the subject to be inspected.